seanpm2001/GitHub_Organization_Info/Deleted_Organizations/README.md

 **Day 9:** _I suffered significant losses today, some of my most important organizations had to be deleted.
 There were some really special ones today._

+**Day 10:** _I finished deleting all non-SNU organizations today.
+My 'What's left' screenshot also contained no errors today, as the image wasn't wrapped due to how small the selection was._

 **Additional log:**

 The organizations `Seanpm2001-all` and `seanwallawalla-forks` were deleted on 2022, Thursday, August 9th.
-As of 2022, Saturday, August 13th, they still appear on my profile, despite being completely deleted, with no way for me or anyone else to access them (you just get a 404 page) it has been over 96 hours.
+As of 2022, Sunday, August 14th, they still appear on my profile, despite being completely deleted, with no way for me or anyone else to access them (you just get a 404 page) it has been over 120 hours.

 On 2022 Monday, August 8th, I decided to set the amount of orgs deleted per day to 80 (8x8=64) so that I can have a consistent and measured reduction in just 8 days.
 I expect to finish on 2022, Tuesday, August 16th.
 If things don't go as planned, it may take longer.